garden-io/garden/docs/misc/deprecations.md

 <h2 id="kubernetesplugincleanupclusterregistrycommand"><code>cleanup-cluster-registry</code></h2>

 The `cleanup-cluster-registry` command in the `kubernetes` and `local-kubernetes` plugins is not supported in Garden 0.14.
 This command no longer has any effect as of version 0.13!
 Please remove this from any pipelines running it.

+# Deprecated configuration

+<h2 id="containerdeployactionhostport"><code>spec.ports[].hostPort</code> configuration field in <code>container</code> Deploy action</h2>

+The `hostPort` field of the `V1ContainerPort` is generally advised against using it, see the K8s best practices at https://kubernetes.io/docs/concepts/configuration/overview/